The backup strategy defines if and how overwritten and removed files can be recovered.

 Incremental, link unchanged files

 The linking is achieved by means of so-called hard links, which allow referencing the same file from multiple paths.
 When looking at the linked files in the Finder, they appear as separate copies, seemingly occupying separate space.
-In reality, regardless of how many hard links exist to a given file, no additional space is required.
+Actually, regardless of how many hard links exist to a given file, no additional space is required.
 A hard link looks just like the regular file it was linked to and points to the same data, and editing the contents of any link updates the others as well.

 You can restore files or directories from any of the backup copies by using the built-in browser (see below) or copying them in the Finder.
 Even if the file was originally created by a hard link to another file, the new file is a genuine copy which can be edited without affecting the backup.